alnkesq/DuckDbSharp/README.md

   - Additionally, ADO.NET is very unergonomic to use unless you add an ORM on top of it.
 Most existing ORMs however don't work well with sublists/subfields.
 This library deserializes/serializes directly on top of CLR POCO objects, and can generate (and keep up to date) the type definitions for a better IDE experience.

 - Exporting methods as scalar functions is not supported, only as table functions (DuckDB doesn't currently provide C APIs for that)
-- Until a [small patch](https://github.com/alnkesq/DuckDbSharp/blob/main/src/duckdb.patch) is upstreamed to DuckDB, you'll have to compile your own DuckDB binary.
+- Until a [small patch](https://github.com/duckdb/duckdb/pull/8788) is upstreamed to DuckDB, you'll have to compile your own DuckDB binary if you want to pass enums from C# to DuckDB.

 ## Usage